-Reliability option auction is a forward auction like the capacity auction, but the generators who effectively offer a "call option" receive the option premium in exchange of a guarantee that their generation capacity will be available during peak periods.
+Reliability option auction is a forward auction like the Capacity Auction, but the generators who effectively offer a "call option" receive the option premium in exchange of a guarantee that their generation capacity will be available during peak periods.
 It balances this guarantee against a capping of the revenue by the option strike price when wholesale price exceeds the level of the latter, which is also a way to protect the consumers against the price variability and the price spikes.
 It is a financial instrument with forward coverage rather than a physical instrument.
 It aims to guarantee stable revenue strands with energy revenues capped by the strike price and the fixed premium per MW.

-A targeted mechanism for strategic reserves requires some new reserve units (or demandside response) to make up for any shortfalls foreseen by the SO.6 Payments which are contractually guaranteed for a long period are made only to specific generators and technologies.
+Targeted mechanism for strategic reserves requires some new reserve units (or demand-side response) to make up for any shortfalls foreseen by the SO.8 Payments which are contractually guaranteed for a long period are made only to specific generators and technologies.
 They are called on only as a last resort to prevent distortion of the energy market price signal.
 However, the targeted mechanism which may be effective in reaching the adequacy objective in the short-run, could deter investment in peaking units through the market, given that market players can anticipate the SO decision to call for tenders if reserve margin decrease too much.

-Comparison of the main traits of the current capacity mechanisms
+3.3 Comparison of the main traits of the current capacity mechanisms

 Each capacity mechanism adds a complement of revenue to energy sales to remunerate their contributions to system reliability in scarcity periods.
-Table 1 compares the different mechanisms with respect to a number of criteria: the degree of autonomy in investment decisions left to market participants; the relationship between the capacity mechanism and
+Table 1 compares the different mechanisms with respect to a number of criteria: the degree of autonomy in investment decisions left to market participants; the relationship between the capacity mechanism and the energy market; the public governance by regulators and TSO of the mechanism; and the advantages and limitations of the different designs.

-^{6.} One variant of this mechanism is the so-called "strategic reserve" which consists in TSO's ownership of a number of peaking units, the investment in which is completely under the control of the regulator as well as the rules to activate them for bidding on the balancing and reserves markets.
+8 One variant of this mechanism is the so-called "strategic reserve" which consists in TSO's ownership of a number of peaking units, the investment in which is completely under the control of the regulator as well as the rules to activate them for bidding on the balancing and reserves markets.
 Another variant is the TSO's contracting with non-profitable units their owners are planning to definitively close down.